Explore Jobs

 Adult Friend Finder (Oct 2016) 412M

-• It takes an average of 207 days for businesses to identify a data breach.
+• It takes an average of 207 days for businesses to detect a data breach.

-While the average time to contain the breach is 70 days, meaning that as of 2022, the average data breach lifecycle is 277 days.
+While the average time to contain a breach is 70 days, the total lifecycle of a data breach averages 277 days.

 Cybercrime Victim Statistics

-That was up a significant 83% increase from 2019 when identity theft was responsible for $1.8 billion in fraud.
+This represents an 83% increase from 2019 when identity theft accounted for $1.8 billion in fraud.

-• There were 5.7 million identify theft and fraud victims in the US in 2021.
+• 5.7 million individuals in the US were victims of identity theft and fraud in 2021.

-Every year between 7%-10% of US citizens are victims of identity fraud, with 21% of these victims being repeat victims.
+Annually, between 7%-10% of US citizens fall victim to identity fraud, with 21% of these individuals being repeat victims.

-• 75% of Americans worry about hackers stealing personal information.
+• 75% of Americans are concerned about hackers stealing their personal information.

 Cybercrime Over Time